mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/legal-notices/index.md

 JavaScript and Oracle are trademarks or registered trademarks of the Oracle Corporation and/or its affiliates.

-JENKINS is a registered trademark of SOFTWARE IN THE PUBLIC INTEREST, INC.
+JENKINS and Debian are registered trademarks of SOFTWARE IN THE PUBLIC INTEREST, INC.

 The Jupyter name is a trademark of Project Jupyter and is registered with the US Patent & Trademark Office.
 Jupyter, Jupyter Notebook, JupyterHub, and JupyterLab are open source projects supported by Project Jupyter.

 Kubernetes is a graduated project of the Cloud Native Computing Foundation, or CNCF.
 Cloud Native Computing Foundation, CNCF, Kubernetes, K8s, Prometheus, and The Linux Foundation are registered trademarks of the The Linux Foundation.
 CNI and Spinnaker are trademarks of The Linux Foundation.
 Additional trademarks and registered trademarks can be found at <https://www.linuxfoundation.org/trademark-list/>.

-Mac, MacBook, and Mac/OS are registered trademarks of Apple, Inc in the United States and other countries.
+Mac, MacBook, and macOS are registered trademarks of Apple, Inc in the United States and other countries.

 Nagios, the Nagios logo, and Nagios graphics are the service marks, trademarks, or registered trademarks of Nagios Enterprises.